replydev/cotp/README.md

 I believe that security is of paramount importance, especially in this digital world.
 I created cotp because I needed a minimalist, secure, desktop accessible software to manage my two-factor authentication codes.

 ## Overview
-cotp is written with simplicity in mind, it relies on only one database file, encrypted with XChaCha20Poly1305 authenticated encryption and scryptsalsa208sha256 for key derivation.
-Use of argon2id13 KDF is planned.
+cotp is written with simplicity in mind, it relies on only one database file, encrypted with XChaCha20Poly1305 authenticated encryption and argon2id13 for key derivation.

 The interface is quite minimalist and intuitive, by typing `cotp -h` you can see all the program features.